-2. Submission to or rejection of this conduct is used as the basis for an employment or academic decision; or unequal power relationship.
-Sexual harassment may take different forms.
-One specific form is the demand for sexual favors.
-Other forms of harassment can include:
+2. Submission to or rejection of this conduct is used as the basis for an employment or academic decision; or

 3. Such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile or offensive work environment.